 The Canadian Police Information Center Database includes information pertaining to individuals who:

-have a criminal record for any Criminal Code or other Federal Statute offence and/or
+- Have a criminal record for any Criminal Code or Federal Statute offence

-have been judged not criminally responsible for an offence because of mental disorder and/or
+- Have been judged not criminally responsible for an offence because of mental disorder

-are on probation or subject to a Prohibition Order.
+- Are currently on probation of subject to a Prohibition Order

 Reliability Screening Solutions services are available from 6:30 am to 9:30 pm seven days per week, excluding statutory holidays.
-To book an appointment for a Customer Service Representative call us at 613-216-1888, send a fax to 613-482-5090 or email us at Click this link to go to web email form
+To book an appointment, request a callback or discuss your needs with a customer service representative, call us at 613 216 1888 or reach out via email.